-Lasting Powers of Attorney gives your family legal authority to make decisions or do things for you immediately.
+Lasting Powers of Attorney gives your family legal authority to make decisions or do things for you immediately, should you lose capacity.
 Without these in place, your family would have to apply for attorneyship via the Court of Protection.

 The Lasting Powers of Attorney (LPA) comprises two documents, one for your financial affairs and the other for your personal welfare.
 These documents are called Lasting Power of Attorney - Property & Finance and Lasting Power of Attorney - Health & Welfare.